 - 1. Acquire Established Operating Facilities The North Atlantic operations acquired by Harvest in 2006 had over ten years of continuous operations with an established operations work force and operating plan.
 In respect of the related feedstock procurement and marketing of refined products, Harvest has contracted with the vendor to provide these services for a minimum period of two years.
-The refinery is currently configured to produce high quality gasoline and distillates from a medium gravity sour feedstock that meet or exceed the ever increasing environmental requirements.
-Within the North Atlantic refinery, there exists opportunities to further improve the cash flows with de-bottlenecking projects as well as "bottoms upgrading" projects.
-Harvest will continue to evaluate future acquisitions on the basis of established operations and proven reliability performance which should result in solid rates of return. - 2.
-Commodity Price Risk Management Harvest considers its commodity price risk exposure to have changed significantly with the acquisition of the North Atlantic refinery.
-Prior to this acquisition, Harvest was long approximately 45,000 BOE/d of crude oil including approximately 15,000 BOE/d of heavy oil differentials whereas subsequent to the acquisition, Harvest is long 115,000 BOE/d of refined products and short 70,000 BOE/d of medium gravity sour crude oil.
-Harvest contracted for much of its 2007 crude oil price contracts prior to 2006 and as a result, 2007 will be a transition year for its corporate commodity price risk management program as the focus shifts from a crude oil producer to an integrated producer of refined products.
-Commencing in 2008, Harvest will construct a price risk management position to reflect a long position of 45,000 BOE/d of refined products and 70,000 BOE/d of medium sour refining crack spread.
-Similar to the past approach on its crude oil price exposure, Harvest will likely reduce the risk on a significant portion of its price risk exposure. - 3.
+The Refinery is currently configured to produce high quality gasoline and distillates from a medium gravity sour feedstock that meet or exceed the ever increasing environmental requirements. - 2.
+Profitability Improvement and Expansion We have identified numerous near-term profitability enhancement opportunities in our refinery operations including reliability improvements, modest debottlenecking of the existing configuration to general cost reduction initiatives which we are pursuing in 2008.
+In addition, there are larger scale opportunities such as increasing the processing capacity of the Refinery by 33% or more, upgrading our equipment to handle a heavier more sour crude feedstock with a higher refining margin opportunity as well as further processing our existing production of high sulphur fuel oil to a higher value refined product, each of which may cost in excess of \$1 billion to engineer and construct.
+These larger scale opportunities are currently being evaluated as to their technical and economic feasibility by an independent engineering consulting firm. - 3.
 Insurance Coverage Subsequent to its acquisition by Harvest, North Atlantic maintains property damage and business interruption insurance on its refinery operations to a maximum annual loss limit of US\$1 Billion subject to a property damage deductible of \$7.5 million and a 45 day deductible period for the business interruption coverage.
-North Atlantic receives its crude oil feedstock via water born vessels and protects its exposure to marine pollution and related clean-up by requiring any vessel delivering feedstock to the refinery or shipping refined products from the refinery to carry US\$1 billion of coverage per vessel and to insure the cargo for 110% of its value.
+North Atlantic receives its crude oil feedstock via water born vessels and protects its exposure to marine pollution and related clean-up by requiring any vessel delivering feedstock to the Refinery or shipping refined products from the Refinery to carry US\$1 billion of coverage per vessel and to insure the cargo for 110% of its value.